fred-wang/MathFonts/README.md

   large operators as well as radicals.
 - The commercial Minion and LucidaBright fonts have not been tested at all in browsers.
-- The Neo Euler font is incomplete and it has been pending an overhaul for a while.
+- The Neo Euler font and Libertine Math are still in development and have not been released yet.
 - Latin Modern and TeX Gyre fonts have issues with ascent/descent in some browsers/operating systems, although some workarounds have been added in Gecko 31.
 The GUST group is currently working on fixing these issues.